 - Do not wear a hat or headgear that obscures the hair or hairline.

 - Prescription eyeglasses should NOT be worn in your photograph

 - If you normally wear a hearing device, wig or similar articles, they should be worn for your picture.

 - Dark glasses or nonprescription glasses with tinted lenses are not acceptable unless you need them for medical reasons.
 A medical certificate may be required.

 More details on color photo specifications can be found here.

-- Note that students applying for post-completion OPT to begin in August are limited to holding a 50% assistantship in summer, and must register for a full course load or apply for a reduction through ISSS.
+- Students with a program end date in August are limited to holding a 50% assistantship in summer prior to program end date, and must register for a full course load or have a reduced course load in place for that semester.